mmistakes/so-simple-theme/interfaces/matlab-stan.md

 Source Code
 ===========

-Source code for the MatlabStan interface is available:
+Source code for the MatlabStan interface is available on GibHub.

 * [MatlabStan GitHub](https://github.com/brian-lau/MatlabStan)